3 Days Playing Mermaids in Mallorca

 LODGING: Old Town Apartment (no frills bedroom in shared apartment, $246.16 for 4 nights split among 2 people)

 With an action-packed itinerary—and consequently many excursions to pay for—my best friend and I decided budget accommodations in Mallorca were our best way to go.
 While the decision between splurging and saving on lodging is a whole separate discussion, in this case we found it most cost-effective to stay in a no-frills Airbnb room with convenient access to the heart of historic Palma.
-This listing in a renovated 18th century building is none other than a private room in Sunil’s shared apartment.
+This listing in a renovated 18th century building is a private room in Sunil’s shared apartment.
 An accommodating yet respectful host, Sunil helped us carry our bags into his apartment and shared local recommendations—like the historic Ca’n Joan de s’Aigo—upon request, but never made us feel uncomfortable and essentially left us to our own devices.
 As twenty-two year old girls at the time, this was especially important and appreciated on our end, since in practice we were effectively sharing this apartment with a stranger.

 People walking on a tree-lined street with historical buildings in Mallorca on a sunny day.